144bharat/FocusFive/README.md

-Here's a professional and attractive GitHub README for your **Focus Five** project:

----

 # **Focus Five**

 A local desktop application built to streamline and structure your **daily interview preparation**.
 Focus Five helps you stay on track by presenting **five sequential questions every day** to encourage focused learning.
 Designed with privacy and efficiency in mind, it operates entirely on your local system, ensuring a distraction-free and secure experience.